 Andi Harriman is a writer, DJ and producer living in New York City with an emphasis on all things dark and Eighties-centric.
 She is the author of the book Some Wear Leather, Some Wear Lace: The Worldwide Compendium of Postpunk and Goth in the 1980s and her writing has appeared in Rolling Stone, DJ Mag, Red Bull Music Academy, Dazed, Village Voice, Noisey, Bandcamp Daily, Electronic Beats and LA Weekly, to name a few, while acting as contributing editor to Post-Punk.com.

 Harriman was published in Leipzig in Schwarz: 25 Jahre Wave-Gotik-Treffen and wrote the foreword for the book Gothic Romandie 1985-1995: La Décennie Noire.
 In 2017, she co-curated a photography show titled “Nick Cave Smoking” in Los Angeles with Lethal Amounts Gallery.
 She lectures regularly about the goth subculture and has appeared at Morbid Anatomy Museum in Brooklyn, New York University and Wave Gotik Treffen in Leipzig, Germany.
 Her endeavors have been featured in Time Out New York, Refinery 29, and Red Bull Music Academy Radio.
-Additionally, she has a post-punk radio show at Newtown Radio called Black Door and a four-year residency at Brooklyn’s number one club, Bossa Nova Civic, with her dark industrial party Synthicide.
+Additionally, she has a five-year residency at Brooklyn’s number one club, Bossa Nova Civic, with her dark industrial party Synthicide.